-I’ve been so busy in the fortnight since we’ve been back from Portugal that I’ve not been able to update my blog as much as I’d hoped to, so here’s a quick rundown of what I’ve been up to.
+I’ve been so busy in the fortnight since we’ve been back from Portugal that I’ve not been able to update my blog as much as I’d hoped.
+Here’s a quick rundown of what I’ve been up to.

-The Sunday morning after we got back was a cross country race out in the New Forest.
-It was hard getting up in time for it as I was feeling shattered from the previous day’s travelling, but I knew I had to if I still wanted to be in with a chance at winning the club’s participation award.
+The Sunday morning after we got back was a cross-country race out in the New Forest.
+It was hard getting up in time for it as I was feeling shattered from the previous day’s travelling.
+I knew I had to if I still wanted to be in with a chance at winning the club’s participation award.

-It was not an easy race, with quite a lot of it being muddy and hilly and the last section was a hard uphill slog.
+It was not an easy race, with quite a lot of it being muddy and hilly.
+The last section was a hard uphill slog.

-I played cat and mouse with Kathy for a while, but towards the end her superior speed won out and she was able to finish ahead of me.
-I felt quite pleased with my performance as I didn’t give up and I knew that I was running on tired legs.
+I played cat and mouse with Kathy for a while.
+Towards the end, her superior speed won out and she was able to finish ahead of me.
+I felt quite pleased with my performance.
+I didn’t give up and I knew that I was running on tired legs.

 I received the video of me swimming in Lagos, which has really shown me where my swimming is going wrong, so I’m keen to get in the pool and practise:

 On my first Monday back, I coached a session on hills, so we went to Holly Hill and I got my group to practice various aspects of downhill running which I think went quite well, but it involved more running (to and from the venue) than I had anticipated and my legs were a little bit grumbly!